Business, Law, Economics and Consumer Behaviour "Carlo A. Ricciardi"

 Marketing and Communication Section

-The second is aimed at the areas of public relations, corporate communication, strategic communication, internal communication, brand communication, public branding, public utility communication and measurement of communication results.
+The third area concentrates on public relations, corporate communication, strategic communication, internal communication, brand communication, public branding, public benefit communication and the measurement of communication results.

-The main research topics of the teachers involved in the area of legal studies are represented by the promotion of art and cultural activities and the protection and enhancement of cultural heritage, with the primary aim of verifying which instruments of an essentially legal-institutional nature can increase the capacity of cultural heritage to become "resources capable of generating resources".
+The main research subjects in the legal studies are promoting art and cultural activities and protecting and enhancing cultural heritage.
+The priority aim is to check which tools of an essentially legal and institutional nature can be used to increase the capacity of cultural assets to become 'resources capable of generating resources'.

-The Law Section also deals with issues relating to competition law, market regulation, consumer protection, industrial and intellectual property.
+The area of Law also deals with issues relating to competition law, market regulation, consumer protection, and industrial and intellectual property.

 Behaviour and Consumption Section

 Researchers in this section deal with the study of consumer behaviour and all the dynamics tied to consumer behaviour processes from a psychological and sociological point of view.